Pre-school credit scheme

-Complete and sign the tear off slip from your award letter and hand this in to your chosen provider.
-Agree with the provider how much credit you wish them to offset against your invoices, subject to the restrictions below.
+Complete and sign the tear off slip from your award letter and hand this in to your chosen pre-school provider/childminder.
+Agree with the pre-school provider/childminder how much credit you wish them to offset against your invoices, subject to the restrictions below.
 Your provider will reclaim the credit applied from the Department of Education, Sport and Culture.

 Restrictions on when I can use my credit award

 The pre-school credit award is allocated on a monthly basis and can be claimed a month in advance, the amount of award available for a child who attends pre-school all year round will be £285.00 per month.
 The amount of award available for a child who attends term-time will be up to £342.00 per month with the exception of December, April and July when up to £228 can be claimed and there is no credit remaining for August.

 Knowing when the value is exhausted

 Your provider is responsible for keeping a record of the amount of credit that has been applied to your bills and should be able to tell you how much is left at any time.

 You can also check how much has been claimed by the provider against your credit by contacting the Department of Education, Sport and Culture on 687146 or by email to: Pre-SchoolCredit.DESC@gov.im

 You can apply for the credit award at any time during the school year and, providing you have been resident for the full year, you will be entitled to the full year's credit.
 Please note, however, that the credit must be used within the school year and any balance remaining at the end of August will be lost.

 I have recently moved to the Island